sugarcane-ai/sugarcane-ai.github.io/src/content/sections/call-to-action.md

 ---
 enable: true
-title: "Ready to Learn Prompt Engineering with Sugarcane AI Playground?"
+title: "Ready to experiment with Prompts using Sugarcane AI's Cloud Based IDE?"
 image: "/images/sugar/logos/icon-1.png"
-description: "Experience the future of AI with Sugarcane AI and Micro LLMs.
+description: "Experience the future of AI with Prompt Packages and Micro LLMs.
 Build, train and sell Prompt Packages with ease and flexibility."
 waitlist:
   enable: false
 button: